 The video traces the drug war from President Nixon to the draconian Rockefeller Drug Laws to the emerging aboveground marijuana market that is poised to make legal millions for wealthy investors doing the same thing that generations of people of color have been arrested and locked up for.

 Misguided drug laws and draconian sentencing have produced profoundly unequal outcomes for communities of color.

 Other racial groups are also impacted by the drug war, but the disparities with these highlighted groups are particularly stark and well documented.

 Despite the recent emergence of fentanyl in the illegal market, lengthy sentences have been on the books for decades.
 They have not stopped the spread of fentanyl.
 At the federal level, pre-existing penalties range from a five-year mandatory minimum sentence for a first offense to life without parole for a third conviction.
-With the majority (75%) of those currently federally sentenced for fentanyl trafficking being people of color, these laws threaten to only exacerbate racial disparities in the criminal justice system.
+With the majority (75%) of those currently federally sentenced for fentanyl trafficking being people of color, these laws threaten to only exacerbate racial disparities in the criminal legal system.